usd-business-analytics-club/usd-business-analytics-club/README.md

 ## 🤝 Contributing

 Have an idea for a new project?
 Want to share a dataset or help a peer?
 Feel free to fork this repo, suggest edits, or reach out to us directly.
+Email : satkar.karki@coyotes.usd.edu